dongxli/Chess/README.md

-# Chess_Java
+# Chess_Game

+## Overview
-* Functional chess game with GUI using Java
+A chess game made using Java and Object Oriented Principles.
+Functional graphical user interface to move chess pieces.

+## What have I learned
-* Used Object Oriented Concepts such as inheritance and interfaces.
+* Used Object Oriented Principles (OOP) for the chess pieces such as inheritance and encapsulation.
-* GUI was made with Java's Swing package.
+* Created the graphical user interface with Java's Swing package.

+## Technology used
+* Java